 Chew Valley was awarded the Learning to Lead Gold award in 2012.

-There are currently 14 teams in the council – with new ones to be introduced this year:
+There are currently 15 teams in the council – Meetings are from 1.30pm

 Fundraising Team (Monday H8)